Environmental Sustainability in the Cloud

 100% renewable energy.

 All of our servers are hosted with Amazon Web Servers (AWS), the global leader in data centres.
-All of our AWS use is in the US West (Oregon) region, which has been “carbon neutral infrastructure” since 2011.
+We use the AWS data centres in Sydney, Australia, which are “carbon neutral“.
 It covers all our production, staging and testing environments, our website, email and file servers and disaster recovery services.